 Before the procedure

 Bone marrow biopsies carry a risk of bleeding.
-The medical professional will ask about medications or herbal treatments a person might be taking that could increase this risk, including common pain relievers, such as aspirin, ibuprofen, and naproxen.
+The medical professional will ask about medications a person might be taking that could increase this risk.
 Anticoagulants or blood thinners may also lead to excessive bleeding.

 Allergies are also an important concern when having a biopsy.
-The healthcare provider will ask about any allergies someone may have, especially to anesthetics and latex.
+The healthcare professional will ask about any allergies someone may have, especially to anesthetics and latex.

 A doctor may use an anesthetic during the procedure to numb the pain.
 People receiving anesthesia may need a friend or family member to drive them home afterward.